Notes, quotes and analysis from Neil Koepke on Friday's OT win over Ferris State.

 Newton was originally appointed to his position on June 12, 1990.
 He is directly involved with recruiting and all day-to-day operations of the Spartan hockey program and hockey school.

 In his time at MSU, he has been an integral part of three CCHA regular-season championships, four CCHA Tournament championships, 14 teams which advanced to the NCAA Tournament, four Frozen Fours, and the 2007 NCAA title team.
-He has helped bring 12 All-America selections and eight Hobey Baker Memorial Award finalists, including 2001 winner Ryan Miller, to the East Lansing campus.
+He has helped bring 13 All-America selections and eight Hobey Baker Memorial Award finalists, including 2001 winner Ryan Miller, to the East Lansing campus.

+Newton has also coached over 30 Spartans that have gone on to play in the National Hockey League.
+He has also made his mark academically on the program, having coached two former players that have gone on to become medical doctors and two that have earned their Ph.D’s.
+Newton arrived at Michigan State after serving as an associate head coach at Western Michigan from 1986-90.
+Prior to being elevated to the associate position at WMU, Newton served as an assistant for the Broncos from 1982-86.
+While at WMU, he was responsible for bringing a pair of Hobey Baker runners-up to the Bronco program, as well as three All-Americans.
 The Uxbridge, Ontario, native earned his first college head coaching job at Kent State in 1981 and promptly led the Golden Flashes to a respectable 12-17-1 record as a Division I independent during the 1981-82 season.
 He began his coaching career as Bowling Green’s graduate assistant coach in 1980-81 and also handled BGSU’s club coaching duties.